OnionUI/Onion/README.md

 ###### Known Issues:
 - Apps do not sort alphabetically.
 - Miyoo creates a new IMG folder on the root of your SD card.
-Ignore this.
+You can ignore this.